W.A. Horsley Gantt (1892 – 1980)

 Witness Post: Horsley Gantt

-My two older sisters, Eleanor and Millie, met a tall man with chiseled cheeks, intense eyes, wild eyebrows, hair on the sides of his head (not much on top), and the most joyful spirit.
-He was trim and elegant and seemed to know lots of stuff about how things worked in the world.
-His name was Dr. W. A. H. Gantt to us, but his friends called him Horsley.
-Having never heard of a man named Horsley before, I had never met anyone like Dr. Gantt before either, so it all fit together.
+My two older sisters, Eleanor and Millie, met a tall man with chiseled cheeks, intense eyes, wild eyebrows, hair on the sides of his head (not much on top), and the most joyful outward leaning spirit.
+He was trim and elegant and seemed to know lots about how things worked in the world.
+His name was Dr. Gantt to us, but his friends called him Horsley.
+Having never heard of a man named Horsley before, I had never met anyone like Dr. Gantt before either, so the oddities all fit together.

 Dr. Gantt was retired when we met him, but you couldn’t tell it from his calendar.
-He was often traveling as a guest lecturer to scientific organizations in other countries.
-When he was back in the States, he most loved to talk with “young adults” to find out what they were thinking.
+He was often traveling as a guest lecturer to scientific organizations all over the world.
+When he was back in the States, he was equally busy.
+For relaxation he most loved to talk with “young adults” to find out what they were thinking.
 He had a particular penchant for students who were interested in the sciences or in any matter of the mind.

 As Millie recalled years later: “I enjoyed a number of evenings listening to these amazingly smart and accomplished people talking about things I had never heard of or thought about before.
 There were writers on speaking terms with Ernest Hemingway and F. Scott Fitzgerald, and scientists from the Manhattan Project and microbiology.
 I was tongue-tied, and probably incredibly awkward, but the Seminars really came at an important time for me, and made me think that I wanted more, and that maybe the Ivy League wasn’t out of my reach.”

 Dr. Gantt took an immediate liking to Eleanor and started to invite her to his soirées, which were hosted at his home in the Roland Park section of Baltimore.
 The evening parties were co-hosted by Dr. Gantt and his wife, Rebecca Bromiley, who was affectionately named, Boots.
 Their guest list included a mixture of young people and very learned older colleagues, like John Dos Passos.
 Eleanor and Millie were in awe of these speakers and their level of thinking.
-Dr. Gantt and my sisters became fast inter-generational friends; and our parents and brothers and sisters were great admirers of Dr. Gantt & Boots over the years.
+They came home with stories that were full of fascination and awe.
+Dr. Gantt and my sisters became fast inter-generational friends; and our parents and brothers and sisters were great admirers of Dr. Gantt and Boots over the years.

 Dr. Gantt (left) with two smiling friends

-Dr. Gantt came to our home in Baltimore, Maryland, a few times in my memory and he told us stories of laboratories in the Ural Mountains of Russia, just as the country was politically transforming into the Soviet Union.
+Dr. Gantt came to our home in Baltimore, Maryland, a few times and he told us stories of his years of study at laboratories in the Ural Mountains of Russia.
+His work was just as Russia was politically transforming into the Soviet Union.
 When he talked about Russia, my mind went racing.
-The 1965 movie, Dr. Zhivago, had just come out, and when Dr. Gantt was talking, I had images of Omar Sharif and Julie Christie in my head with a train steaming across the snow-covered valleys toward safety in the Ice Palace, at least for awhile.
-He said that he was one of many scientists invited to participate in some research studying dogs and other animals with Prof. Ivan Pavlov in a theory he called, conditioned stimulus response.
-I did not know anything about how or why dogs salivated, but when he explained the principles, they made sense.
-Having been drooled upon by our dogs over the years, I knew that food somehow triggered the drooling.
+The 1965 movie, Dr. Zhivago, had just come out, and when Dr. Gantt was talking, I had images of Omar Sharif and Julie Christie in my head with a train steaming across the snow-covered valleys toward safety in the Ice Palace.
+Dr. Gantt said that he was one of many scientists invited to participate in research projects studying dogs and other animals with Prof. Ivan Pavlov, who was writing a theory he called, conditioned stimulus response.
+I did not know anything about how or why dogs salivated, but when Dr. Gantt explained the principles, they made sense.
+Having been drooled upon by our dogs when I fed them, I knew that food somehow triggered the drooling.
 He called it “Pavlovian.”
-It would be a few more years before that meaning became clear.
+It would be a few more years, when I was studying Psychology in high school before that meaning became clear.

 When Horsley was twelve years old, his mother moved the family to Charlottesville, Virginia, and enrolled him in the Miller School on scholarship for gifted and talented children.
 Horsley graduated from Miller with the highest marks ever earned at the time.
-From there he went on scholarship to the University of North Carolina for his undergraduate studies in biology, chemistry, and physics.
+He attended the University of North Carolina on a partial scholarship and studied biology, chemistry, and physics.
 To supplement his meager stipend, Horsley tutored fellow undergraduates in his subject areas and even taught physics and chemistry at the nearby Greensboro High School.
-From there he enrolled at the University of Virginia, where he received his M.D. degree in 1920.
+After his undergraduate studies, he enrolled at the University of Virginia, where he received his M.D. degree in 1920.

 Dr. Ivan Pavlov

-Following his work with the ARA, and after a brief stay in London, England, and Helsinki, Finland, Gantt returned to Russia to study with physiologist Ivan P. Pavlov in his Leningrad laboratory.
+Following his work with the ARA, and after brief stays in London, England, and Helsinki, Finland, Dr. Gantt returned to Russia to study with physiologist Ivan P. Pavlov in his Leningrad laboratory.
 It was this work with Pavlov which most profoundly directed Gantt’s scientific career.
-Gantt became deeply involved with Pavlov and his conditioned reflex studies, staying to research and study with him for five years.
-In Dr. Gantt’s estimation, Ivan Pavlov’s research and findings ranked up there with Charles Darwin’s in their importance.
+Gantt became deeply involved with Pavlov and his studies into conditioned reflexes, staying to research and study with Pavlov for five years.
+In Dr. Gantt’s estimation, Ivan Pavlov’s research and findings ranked up there with Charles Darwin’s in their importance to the world of science.

 Life for Dr. Gantt was not all work and no play.
-He loved to hike in the Ural and Caucasus Mountains.
-He invited an American writer friend to accompany him on the hike in the Caucasus’s.
+He loved to go on day and overnight hikes in the Ural and Caucasus Mountains.
+He invited an American writer friend to accompany him on hikes in the Caucasus’s.
 His name was John Dos Passos.
-The friendship lasted for the rest of their lives.
+The friendship with this American author lasted for the rest of their lives.

 Pavlov had investigated the conditional reflex in his famous studies of the bell and the salivating dog.
 Gantt in turn spent the next fifty-six years in the laboratory continuing the experimental investigation of the conditioned reflex in the classic Pavlovian method.
 He established two Pavlovian Laboratories in the United States, first at Johns Hopkins in 1929, and later at the Veterans Administration in Perry Point, Maryland.
 In addition, he founded and presided over the Pavlovian Society, and edited the Society’s Pavlovian Journal of Biological Science (originally entitled — Conditional Reflex).